dukesrg/logue-fx/platform/nutekt-digital/crusher/README.md

 * Dry/wet mix (shift depth / FX button + B knob)

 ## Limitations
+Dry/wet parameter is not available for Modulation FX.
 On the Korg NTS-1 the analog input noise got aplificated by very low bit resolution setting which produces very nasty effect.
 To avoid this either:
 * make sure actual signal is present on audio input, not silence